Observation-Augmented Contextual Multi-Armed Bandits for Robotic Search and Exploration: Methodology

-} However, calculating (\ref{eq: surprise}) directly via multiple integral tends to be analytically intractable, so its upper bound called {\it free energy} is tried to be minimized.
+}However, calculating (\ref{eq: surprise}) directly via multiple integral tends to be analytically intractable, so its upper bound called {\it free energy} is tried to be minimized.
 Yet, in decision making, outcomes $o$ are unknown till an option is actually executed.
 Thus, the decision-making agent instead selects an option that minimizes EFE as shown in (\ref{eq: efe_general}).
-Hereafter, the option index $k$ and the context vectors $\vec{x}_c$ and $\vec{x}_k$ are abbreviated for the ease of notation. {\allowdisplaybreaks \abovedisplayskip = 2pt \abovedisplayshortskip = 2pt \belowdisplayskip = 2pt \belowdisplayshortskip = 0pt
+Hereafter, the option index $k$ and context vectors $\vec{x}_c$ and $\vec{x}_k$ are abbreviated for simplicity {\allowdisplaybreaks \abovedisplayskip = 2pt \abovedisplayshortskip = 2pt \belowdisplayskip = 2pt \belowdisplayshortskip = 0pt

-} where $q(\vec{\Theta})$ is a proposal prior and $p_{ev}(o)$ is an evolutionary prior, which reflects a (human's) prior preference for possible outcomes.
+}where $q(\vec{\Theta})$ is a proposal prior and $p_{ev}(o)$ is an evolutionary prior, which reflects a (human's) prior preference for possible outcomes.
 Since the proposal prior $q(\vec{\Theta})$ is set as a multimodal distribution, (\ref{eq: efe_general}) is rewritten as follows. {\allowdisplaybreaks \abovedisplayskip = 2pt \abovedisplayshortskip = 2pt \belowdisplayskip = 2pt \belowdisplayshortskip = 0pt

-} where $q(\vec{\Theta}, u)$ is a joint proposal prior distribution.
+}where $q(\vec{\Theta}, u)$ is a joint proposal prior distribution.
 By applying the conditional dependency from the PGM and Bayes' rule, (\ref{eq: efe_general_mixture}) is further expanded as below. { {\allowdisplaybreaks \abovedisplayskip = 2pt \abovedisplayshortskip = 2pt \belowdisplayskip = 2pt \belowdisplayshortskip = 0pt

-} } where $q(o)$ is {\allowdisplaybreaks \abovedisplayskip = 2pt \abovedisplayshortskip = 2pt \belowdisplayskip = 2pt \belowdisplayshortskip = 0pt
+}}where $q(o)$ is {\allowdisplaybreaks \abovedisplayskip = 2pt \abovedisplayshortskip = 2pt \belowdisplayskip = 2pt \belowdisplayshortskip = 0pt

-} The part of the first term of (\ref{eq: efe_mixture_details}) can be calculated by using the normalization constant $\mathcal{C}_u\!=\!\int_{\vec{\Theta}} q(\vec{\Theta}|u) p(o|\vec{\Theta}) d\vec{\Theta}$ when deriving the posterior for each mixand $u$, as when calculating association hypothesis probabilities in Sec. \ref{sec: update_sda}. {\allowdisplaybreaks \abovedisplayskip = 2pt \abovedisplayshortskip = 2pt \belowdisplayskip = 2pt \belowdisplayshortskip = 0pt
+}The part of the first term of (\ref{eq: efe_mixture_details}) can be calculated by using the normalization constant $\mathcal{C}_u\!=\!\int_{\vec{\Theta}} q(\vec{\Theta}|u) p(o|\vec{\Theta}) d\vec{\Theta}$ when deriving the posterior for each mixand $u$, as when calculating association hypothesis probabilities in Sec. \ref{sec: update_sda}, {\allowdisplaybreaks \abovedisplayskip = 2pt \abovedisplayshortskip = 2pt \belowdisplayskip = 2pt \belowdisplayshortskip = 0pt